 Since joining the UW faculty in 2011, Dr. Naar has been working on a book manuscript, based on his dissertation, entitled, Jewish Salonica, which explores the multiple ways in which Jews in Salonica grappled with the end of the Ottoman Empire and their new-found position within the context of the Greek state during the early twentieth century.
 Drawing on a wide range of previously unstudied primary sources, such as archives and newspapers primarily written in Judeo-Spanish (Ladino), Jewish Salonica is the first book to tell the story of the tumultuous transition from empire to nation-state through the voices and perspectives of Salonican Jews themselves.
 The book traces key questions that Jews in Salonica asked during this period of readjustment: What will happen to our Community?
 Who will serve as our leader?
 Who will tell our story?
 What will become of our dead?
 Ultimately, the answers Salonican Jews gave to these questions demonstrate that they hoped to bridge the chasm between empire and nation-state by reaffirming their connection to their city and by claiming the city as their own–even on the eve of the Holocaust.

-Currently a fellow in the Society of Scholars at the Simpson Center for the Humanities at the University of Washington, Dr. Naar has also begun a second book project, Reimagining the Sephardic Diaspora.
+As a fellow in the Society of Scholars at the Simpson Center for the Humanities at the University of Washington (2013-2014), Dr. Naar began a second book project, Reimagining the Sephardic Diaspora.
 This book explores the dispersal of Sephardic Jews from the dissolving Ottoman Empire during the early twentieth century and the creation of new Sephardic communal hubs in Europe and the Americas—including Seattle.
 By focusing on the multiple directions of transnational migration, the links Sephardic Jews retained with their native communities, and the relationships they developed with other Jews and migrants from the Mediterranean, this project compels us to reconceptualize the geographic and theoretical lines between the “old world” and the “new.”

 At the UW, Dr. Naar teaches courses linked to his areas of research, including modern Jewish history; Jewish culture from antiquity until today; Sephardic history and culture; the history and memory of the Holocaust; relations between Jews, Christians and Muslims in lands of the former Ottoman Empire; migrations from the Mediterranean world to the Americas in the twentieth century; and a graduate seminar on Jews, Cities and Empires.
 He also supervises MA and PhD students in fields such as modern Jewish history and culture, Sephardic Studies, and transnational studies.